MiniBrew Craft full review

 It's expensive, but the other snag (and the clue is in the name) is that you can only make 5L at a time.

 It's possible that you might prefer to invest in the sort of equipment that will enable you to brew four or eight times as much, and even if you go for a temperature controlled fermentation vessel, you'll still have change from £1000.
+Plus, there's a much cheaper alternative in the Pinter, although you could successfully argue that it isn't comparable with the Minibrew.

 There’s something else to consider, too.
 Very few companies that make beer brewing devices have lasted very long thus far.
 PicoBrew, MiniBrew’s main rival in the US, recently went into receivership.
 And while there are no signs that this will happen to MiniBrew, if the company did ever run into trouble you would be left with no way to use your Craft machine as it relies on the firm’s servers to operate.
 There is no manual override.

 But if you are happy to take the risk, you will enjoy brewing great-tasting beer at home.
 Just make sure you buy more than one keg.
-And remember you can get a free keg until 20 April, so now is a good time to buy a MiniBrew.

 Price comparison from over 24,000 stores worldwide